 On-site work

-The website itself must be set up properly to rank for key search terms that are important to the law firm.
-If you practice bankruptcy in the Phoenix area you may want to “rank” for the term “Phoenix bankruptcy attorney”.
+The website itself must be properly set up to rank for key search terms important to the law firm.
+If you practice bankruptcy in the Phoenix area, you may want to “rank” for the term “Phoenix bankruptcy attorney”.

 The site itself must be “optimized” to show up for terms that the website owner believes are important to them.
-Today optimized content means well-written helpful information for your intended consumer.
+Today, optimized content refers to well-written, helpful information tailored to your target audience.

-Firms considering a website or updating their current website should be looking at a CMS or content management system.
+Firms considering a website or updating their current one should look at a CMS, or content management system.
 The main ones are WordPress, Joomla, and Drupal.

 Off-site factors

-You can have a website that is optimized perfectly internally yet the site can hardly be found.
+You can have a website that is perfectly optimized internally, yet it may still be difficult to find.
 If so, the site probably has not had enough off-site work done to help the site rank with the search engines.
-If you are not on the first two pages of search results you are probably wasting your money.
+If you are not on the first two pages of search results, you are probably wasting your money.

 Years ago, the key ranking factor was “links” from other websites that clicked back to your website.
 That is no longer the case.
-Google, in particular, started manually and algorithmically lowering sites that had too many links from shady sites or keyword stuffing.
+Google, in particular, began manually and algorithmically penalizing sites that had too many links from shady sites or were keyword-stuffed.

 Today, the search engine optimization process is in a state of flux.
-But low-value backlinks will still hurt your ranking.
+However, low-value backlinks can still negatively impact your ranking.
 Obtaining authoritative links to your website from highly regarded sources (think Wikipedia), remains a viable method of improving your search engine ranking and increasing your site’s authority.

-Additionally, some SEO experts believe that backlinks will become less and less a factor if a factor at all, soon.
+Additionally, some SEO experts believe that backlinks will become less important, if not a factor at all, soon.
 Mentions of your firm from credible online sources are predicted to become the most important factor in your ranking in both organic and local rankings.

 Content matters

-Over the last several years, Google has made the content of a website and specific page a big factor in where and if the site shows up in searches.
+Over the last several years, Google has made the content of a website and specific page a significant factor in determining where and whether the site appears in searches.
 The focus on benefitting the intended audience is a boon for relevance and also a must-do for sites wishing to rank.

 In short, your content must be important to the end reader.
 Adding photographs and answering questions is a good start.
 Useful and easy-to-read pages not only grab the attention of the intended audience but also reduce bounce rates, which is another factor search engines value.

-Well-written and unique content that is helpful to your intended customers is the key to showing up in search results.
+Well-written and unique content that is helpful to your target customers is the key to appearing in search results.

 Tips for selecting an SEO company

-The following are suggestions for lawyers looking to hire an SEO firm.
+The following suggestions are for lawyers seeking to hire an SEO firm.

-Be careful not to get caught in the trap where you can’t move your site without ranking consequences.
-I suggest you have an outside host for your website, and you pay the host directly.
+Be cautious not to fall into the trap where you can’t move your site without incurring ranking consequences.
+I suggest using an external host for your website and paying the host directly.

 Retain control of hosting your website to avoid having to make monthly payments simply because you are trapped with an SEO company.

-• Conduct your due diligence – by looking at results for other websites handled by the company and speaking with current or former clients.
+- Conduct your due diligence by reviewing the results of other websites handled by the company and speaking with current or former clients.

-• Avoid a page one promise – reputable SEO companies cannot guarantee page one ranking.
-You must look very closely at any company that guarantees rankings.
+- Avoid a page one promise – reputable SEO companies cannot guarantee a page one ranking.
+You must examine any company that guarantees rankings closely.
 Some may use “black hat” (techniques outside of Google’s recommendations).
 That may sound great at the time, but it will come back to haunt you.

-• Require monthly reports– the reports should include what was accomplished and a plan forward.
+- Require monthly reports– the reports should include what was accomplished and a plan for the future.

-• Don’t forget local– local maps listings can be as important as “organic” ranking as far as local consumers go.
-While local ranking is a topic for another day- any SEO project for lawyers that serve consumers should include local SEO.
+- Don’t forget local maps listings can be as important as “organic” ranking as far as local consumers go.
+While local ranking is a topic for another day, any SEO project for lawyers that serve consumers should include local SEO.

 Conclusion